-Last July 17 Margarita received the highest award that Colombia government gives to its illustrious citizens in different arts and sport fields: Knight Degree.
-La Diosa de la Cumbia traveled to Bogotá to attend to the Constitution Hall of the Republic Senate, where in an emotional and solemn act, she was recognized for the work that has developed for the cultural identity of her country, especially in Mexico.
+On July 17 Margarita La Diosa De La Cumbia received the highest award that Colombia government gives to its illustrious citizens in different arts and sport fields: Knight Degree.
+Margarita La Diosa De La Cumbia traveled to Bogotá to attend to the Constitution Hall of the Republic Senate.
+There in an emotional and solemn act, she was recognized for the work that has developed for the cultural identity of her country, especially in Mexico.

-Simultaneously to this event, “30 Años de Cumbia – Margarita en vivo desde el Auditorio Nacional” the newest album of “La Diosa de la Cumbia” which was released in late 2011, sales reached certified it as double GOLD and PLATINUM disc by Amprofon.
-Margarita Vargas Gaviria was born in Medellín and raised along with her family in Barranquilla while her father served as a top executive for a colombian radio network.
+“30 Años de Cumbia – Margarita en vivo desde el Auditorio Nacional” the newest album of “La Diosa de la Cumbia,” sales reached certified as double GOLD and PLATINUM disc by Amprofon.
+Margarita Vargas Gaviria was born in Medellín.
+She was raised along with her family in Barranquilla while her father served as a top executive for a colombian radio network.

-When she was fourteen years old, her father died and this sad event pushed her out to look for work to help her family, composed by her mother, three sisters and a brother: – “I was just going into high school when I had to look for work.
-I got into sales and also developed other skills as up to 18 years “- she says.
+When she was fourteen years old, her father died and this event pushed her out to look for work to help her family.
+Composed by her mother, three sisters and a brother.
+“I was just going into high school when I had to look for work.
+I got into sales and also developed other skills as up to 18 years. “

-Her full foray into the music world came at that time, when she started singing at friends parties, with local groups in hotels lobbies and in other events when she was only a teenager that dreamed with having a boyfriend love and a normal life in her beloved Medellín.
+Her full foray into the music world came at that time when she started singing at friends parties.
+She did it with local groups in hotels lobbies and in other events when she was only a teenager.
+Often she dreamed about having a boyfriend and a normal life in her beloved Medellín.

-By that time the dream of becoming an artist began to take shape, as she realized that she enjoyed being on the stage and people loved her voice.
-Among her various jobs Margarita began recording jingles for radio and television in Discos Fuentes studios, where Sonora Dinamita’s producer Victor Nanni (who years later would give her the nickname of “La Diosa de la Cumbia”) heard her and said he wanted “that voice” for the band, which was beginning to be well known not only in Colombia but also abroad, especially in Mexico.
+By that time the dream of becoming an artist began to take shape.
+She realized that she enjoyed being on the stage and people loved her voice.
+Among her various jobs Margarita began recording jingles for radio and television in Discos Fuentes studios.
+There Sonora Dinamita’s producer Victor Nanni (who years later would give her the nickname of “La Diosa de la Cumbia”) heard her and said he wanted “that voice” for the band.
+It was beginning to be well known not only in Colombia but also abroad, especially in Mexico.

-After years of quiet life in Colombia, coming to live to Mexico was a ‘shock’ for her: concerts began along with success.
+After years of quiet life in Colombia, coming to live to Mexico was a ‘shock’ for her.
+Concerts began along with success.
 Her life changed completely.
-There were six years of tireless touring all across the country and much of the United States, until 1990, when she decided to search for her own luck as an artist.
-She left the Sonora Dinamita and signed up with Discos Peerless to record her own band “Margarita y su Coco Loco”, which only lasted two years and then the world would know it as the famous “Sonora de Margarita”.
+There were six years of tireless touring all across the country and much of the United States.
+In 1990, she decided to search for her own luck as an artist.
+She left the Sonora Dinamita and signed up with Discos Peerless to record her own band “Margarita y su Coco Loco”.
+That only lasted two years and then the world would know it as the famous “Sonora de Margarita”.

 From that moment, Margarita began a dizzying adventure that led her to record 26 albums, from unpublished, concept and compilations records.
 Her evolution as an artist is undeniable, such as the love the public professes her thanks to her unique style of singing and her charisma.